Louis Navellier: Career

-In October 2007, Navellier's book, The Little Book That Makes You Rich, was released.
-It is part of the John Wiley & Sons “Little Book, Big Profits” series.
 On Jan.
 23, 2009, Louis Navellier launched an exchange-traded fund, the RevenueShares Navellier Overall A-100 Fund (ticker symbol RWV).
 This ETF searched a database of nearly 5,000 stocks for the best companies according to Navellier's top fundamental factors such as sales growth, earnings growth and cash flow.
 The ETF holdings were rebalanced quarterly.
 In honor of the new fund, Louis Navellier rang the opening bell on Wall Street for New York Stock Exchange on Friday, February 13, 2009.
-However, the new fund underperformed the stock market, and was liquidated in 2016.

 In 2017, the SEC charged Navellier for fraud for falsifying the firm’s track record in marketing materials.
 He denies the charges.

 In 2020, the U.S. Securities and Exchange Commission (SEC) announced final judgment on its fraud charges against investment adviser Navellier & Associates, Inc. and its founder and chief investment officer, Louis Navellier.
-Following the ruling of a federal district court in Massachusetts that found the plaintiffs guilty of "breach[ing] their fiduciary duties and defraud[ing] their advisory clients and prospective clients", Navellier & Associates, Inc and Louis Navellier himself were ordered to pay fines of over $30 million to the SEC.
+This followed the ruling of a federal district court in Massachusetts that found the plaintiffs guilty of "breach[ing] their fiduciary duties and defraud[ing] their advisory clients and prospective clients."

-"The court determined, the defendants continued to sell the Vireo AlphaSector investment strategies despite their knowledge that representations about the strategies were false and misleading...
-In addition to enjoining the defendants from violating Sections 206(1) and 206(2) of the Advisers Act, the final judgment entered on June 2, 2020 also orders defendants jointly and severally to pay disgorgement of $28,964,571, including $6,513,619 in prejudgment interest, as well as civil penalties against Navellier & Associates in the amount of $2,000,000 and against Mr. Navellier in the amount of $500,000."

-Personal

-Navellier and his wife and three children split their time between their residences in Florida and Nevada.
-He is a collector of high performance automobiles.

-Navellier began serving as a trustee of the Cal State East Bay Education Foundation in December 2007.
-He has also pledged to give Cal State $500,000.